 Don't deny your wants

-That being said, you don't have to live a life of extreme frugality.
 It's important to treat yourself to a few wants that are important to you.
-After all, if you feel deprived, you might be more likely to splurge spontaneously in a way that does not align with your spending goals and overall financial planning.
+If you feel deprived by extreme frugality, you might be more likely to splurge spontaneously in a way that does not align with your spending goals and overall financial planning.

 Choose your wishes wisely